cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

       When the ``--now`` option is used twice Cylc stops straight away, leaving any jobs running.

-   Once a suite has stopped it is possible to restart it using the ``cylc restart`` command.
+   Once a suite has stopped it is possible to restart it using ``cylc play`` command.
 When the suite restarts it picks up where it left off and carries on as normal.

    .. code-block:: bash

       # Run the suite "name".
-      cylc run <name>
+      cylc play <name>
       # Stop the suite "name", killing any running tasks.
       cylc stop <name> --kill
       # Restart the suite "name", picking up where it left off.
-      cylc restart <name>
+      cylc play <name>

 .. ifslides::

    .. code-block:: sub

-      cylc run <name>
+      cylc play <name>
       cylc stop <name>
-      cylc restart <name>
+      cylc play <name>

       cylc stop <name> --kill
       cylc stop <name> --now --now